AnesJusupovic/AnesJusupovic/README.md

 - 👋 Hi, I’m @AnesJusupovic
 - 👀 I’m interested in Web Development, Software Development and much more.
-- 🌱 I’m currently learning everything :)
+- 🌱 I’m currently learning everything at any time:)
 - 💞️ I’m looking to collaborate on some Projects.
 - 📫 How to reach me jusanes04@gmail.com / My GitHub Account.